Common Questions

 Health Canada classifies hyperbaric chambers as Class III medical devices under the Medical Devices Regulations (SOR/98-282).
 This means they require pre-market review and licensing before being sold or used in Canada.
 Chambers must meet Canadian Standards Association (CSA) standards and the facility must comply with fire safety codes.
 Health Canada licenses hyperbaric chambers as Class III medical devices for 14 recognised conditions.
 Clinical practice decisions are guided by professional medical societies (like UHMS) and provincial health authorities.
 Health Canada has issued advisories warning consumers about unproven claims for HBOT, particularly from non-medical providers.
 The full Health Canada information page on HBOT is available at canada.ca.

-Health Canada's device licensing framework covers 14 conditions.
-The UHMS maintains a broader list of indications supported by clinical evidence.
-The 14 conditions recognised in Canada are: (1) Air or gas embolism, (2) Carbon monoxide poisoning, (3) Gas gangrene, (4) Crush injury, compartment syndrome and other acute traumatic ischaemia, (5) Decompression sickness, (6) Enhancement of healing in selected problem wounds, (7) Exceptional blood loss (anemia), (8) Intracranial abscess, (9) Necrotizing soft tissue infections, (10) Refractory osteomyelitis, (11) Delayed radiation injury (soft tissue and bony necrosis), (12) Compromised grafts and flaps, (13) Acute thermal burn injury, (14) Idiopathic sudden sensorineural hearing loss.
-These are reviewed and updated periodically.
+Health Canada's device licensing framework recognises 14 conditions for HBOT.
+The canonical Ottawa Hospital OHIP-covered list is: (1) Air or gas embolism, (2) Carbon monoxide poisoning, (3) Gas gangrene, (4) Crush injury, compartment syndrome & acute traumatic ischaemia, (5) Decompression sickness, (6) Enhancement of healing in selected problem wounds, (7) Exceptional blood loss (anaemia), (8) Necrotizing soft tissue infections, (9) Chronic osteomyelitis, (10) Soft tissue radiation necrosis, (11) Radiation damage affecting bone, (12) Compromised skin grafts & flaps, (13) Thermal burns, and (14) Sudden sensorineural hearing loss.
+The UHMS maintains a broader list including additional indications such as intracranial abscess and central retinal artery occlusion; some provinces (Alberta, BC, Quebec) recognise intracranial abscess under provincial coverage.
+These lists are reviewed and updated periodically by their respective bodies.

 When evaluating HBOT claims, consider the evidence hierarchy: Strongest: Cochrane systematic reviews, large multi-centre RCTs, and meta-analyses published in peer-reviewed journals.
 Moderate: Single-centre RCTs, prospective cohort studies.
 Weakest: Case reports, case series, animal studies, and testimonials.
 Key questions to ask: Is the condition a recognised condition?
 Was the study published in a peer-reviewed journal indexed on PubMed?
 Did it use a sham/placebo control group?
 What was the sample size?
 Has it been replicated?
 Be cautious of clinics that cite only animal studies, single case reports, or unpublished data to justify treatment for a condition.
 Our Research Database includes over 100 peer-reviewed studies you can review directly.

-The Canadian Undersea and Hyperbaric Medical Association (CUHMA) is Canada's national professional organization for hyperbaric and diving medicine.
-Founded to promote excellence through education, best practices, and patient advocacy, CUHMA holds an annual scientific meeting (virtual in 2026 on May 2), publishes a monthly e-newsletter, and serves as the Canadian affiliate of the international UHMS.
+The Canadian Undersea and Hyperbaric Medical Association (CUHMA) is Canada's national professional society for hyperbaric and diving medicine, aligned with international peers including the Undersea and Hyperbaric Medical Society (UHMS).
+Founded to promote excellence through education, best practices, and patient advocacy, CUHMA holds an annual scientific meeting (virtual in 2026 on May 2) and publishes a monthly e-newsletter.
 CUHMA members include physicians, researchers, nurses, hyperbaric technicians, and other professionals involved in undersea and hyperbaric medicine across Canada.
 For patients, CUHMA can be a resource for finding qualified hyperbaric physicians and accredited facilities.
 Visit cuhma.ca for more information.

-72 questions across 6 categories — select a topic above to explore
+93 questions across 6 categories: select a topic above to explore